 The Rosewood San Miguel de Allende—named the “#1 Hotel in Mexico” by Condé Nast Traveler—is an upscale, Spanish colonial-inspired hotel surrounded by lush gardens.
 The Zocalo Two-Bedroom and Aldama Five-Bedroom residences both boast rooftop terraces with hot tubs and fire pits.

 This is Mexico as you’ve never seen it.
-A bastion of colonial Spanish architecture 170 miles northwest of Mexico City, San Miguel de Allende’s historic center is a 64-square-block stretch of inviting cobblestone streets, colorful stucco structures, and alleys filled with authentic Mexican wares.
-The 500-year-old city, designated a UNESCO World Heritage Site, will make you feel like you’ve stepped back in time—burros still traverse the cobblestone streets to deliver milk and fire wood.
+A bastion of colonial Spanish architecture 170 miles northwest of Mexico City, San Miguel de Allende’s historic center is a 64-square-block stretch of inviting cobblestone streets, colorful stucco structures, and alleyways filled with authentic Mexican wares.
+The 500-year-old city, designated a UNESCO World Heritage Site, will make you feel like you’ve stepped back in time—burros still traverse the cobblestone streets to deliver milk and firewood.
 Still, the city’s well-heeled crowd of artists, locals, and expats create a cosmopolitan feel, which you’ll experience while perusing galleries, jazz clubs, and bistros.

 Don't miss a soak in the public hot springs of La Gruta, which translates to “the grotto.”
-A 20-minute drive outside San Miguel de Allende, the hot spring are made up of open-air pools as well as a steamy grotto.
+A 20-minute drive outside San Miguel de Allende, the hot springs are made up of open-air pools as well as a steamy grotto.